Reykjavík International Film Festival: 2020 onwards

-In 2020 the seventeenth RIFF festival edition was hybrid with both limited screenings in cinema and online screenings.
-The festival took place 26 September to 4 October.
-The film This is not a Burial by Lemohang Jeremiah Mosese received The Golden Puffin.
-RIFF Industry days is the title of a series of events and talks held during the Reykjavík International Film Festival together with the 1st edition of the Icelandic Market Forum.
-(IMF).
 IMF is set for Icelandic professionals to showcase their work in progress-WIP to sales agents and other relevant audiovisual professionals and partners, enabling them to respond directly to the priorities of an expanding and ever-changing film industry.
 Market screenings were also held for those interested, strictly under registration as well as B2B meetings.
 The IMF aimed to facilitate better mutual knowledge and understanding between important players in the international audiovisual market and to form a basis for joint direction within the Icelandic film industry.